 The Cursor plugin displays a summary line of text that changes as the user moves the cursor around an image.
-In the standard reference viewer configuration, it appears as a line containing green text just below the Colorbar plugin.
+In the

 Cursor is a global plugin.
 Only one instance can be opened.

 Cursor simply tracks the cursor as it moves around an image and displays information about the pixel coordinates, WCS coordinates (if available) and the value of the pixel under the cursor.